deepakchoudhary-dc/reddit_persona_generator/README.md

 ## Prerequisites

 - Python 3.7 or higher
-- OpenAI API key (required for persona generation)
+- OpenAI API key (required for persona generation) or Any API key favoured
 - Internet connection for Reddit scraping

 ## Installation